 Of the top environmental issues facing our world, freshwater research and availability is one of the hottest topics.
-As southeastern Wisconsin positions itself as a significant hub for freshwater research, the Parkside campus is right in the middle of all the action.
+As a geoscience major, you will find out how southeastern Wisconsin positions itself as a significant hub for freshwater research, the Parkside campus is right in the middle of all the action.

 Working with the Milwaukee Water Council and other organizations, geosciences professors help provide research opportunities for Parkside students.
 Quality education and engagement in scholarly learning and real-world research are the keys for students' success.

 Geosciences Professor Dr. John Skalbeck sees water is an exciting area of study.
 "We have a perfect little experiment over the next couple of decades," Skalbeck said.
 "We can do it the right way or the wrong way.
 Water issues will be paramount and UW-Parkside, and students in geosciences will have a significant role."

 *According to the Bureau of Labor Statistics, 2016-26 employment predictions.

 Physical and geologic history and description of the Great Lakes region.
 Emphasis on hydrologic cycle, economic resources of the Great Lakes, pollution and other environmental issues.